Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 #### Rationale

-The main rationale in choosing the most specific function from the overload candidate set is the following:
+The main rationale for choosing the most specific candidate from the overload candidate set is the following:

-> The most specific function can forward itself to any other function from the overload candidate set, while the opposite is not true.
+> The most specific callable can forward itself to any other callable from the overload candidate set, while the opposite is not true.

-If there are several functions with this property, none of them are the most specific and an ambiguity error should be reported by the compiler.
+If there are several functions with this property, none of them are the most specific and an overload resolution ambiguity error should be reported by the compiler.

-Consider the following example with two functions:
+Consider the following example.

 ```kotlin
 fun f(arg: Int, arg2: String) {}        // (1)